rsobon/Symfony-Rest-Angular-Demo/README.md

 This application is a combination of:
   * REST API backend written in Symfony2 with [FOSRestBundle](https://github.com/FriendsOfSymfony/FOSRestBundle)
   * [Custom authentication provider](http://symfony.com/doc/current/cookbook/security/custom_authentication_provider.html) for the REST API via WSSE
-  * Client written in AngularJS consuming a RESTful Web Service
+  * MVC frontend client written in AngularJS consuming a RESTful Web Service

-RESTful backend is completely separated from the Client application (and hidden behind WSSE firewall).
+RESTful backend is completely separated from the MVC frontend client application (and hidden behind WSSE firewall).
 For convenience components (backend and frontend) are held in two separate Symfony bundles:
   * "BlogBundle" is the REST API backend.
 Entities, controllers, security provider, forms and whole business logic is located here
   * "ApiClientBundle" is the AngularJS frontend.
-It is basically collection of HTML, CSS and JavaScript resources which are automatically installed to the /web directory with Assetic.
+It is basically collection of HTML, CSS and JavaScript resources which are automatically installed to the /web directory via Assetic.

 I used variety of projects as resources:
   * [REST API Symfony2: the best 2013 way](https://github.com/liuggio/symfony2-rest-api-the-best-2013-way/)